javaee/metro-wsit/wsit/samples/ws-trust/interop/readme.txt

    in the microsoft wsdl, set the STS manually by uncommenting the approprite STS in etc/client-config/wsit-client.xml .
    For s-m-m, set the microsoft STS, and for s-s-m, set the sun STS

+10. For the transport-binding , set the keystore and trust store of server to the keystores used in the samples.
+For eg, in domain.xml the properties should be as follows in glassfish

+<jvm-options>-Djavax.net.ssl.keyStore=${com.sun.aas.installRoot}/xws-security/etc/server-keystore.jks</jvm-options>
+<jvm-options>-Djavax.net.ssl.trustStore=${com.sun.aas.installRoot}/xws-security/etc/server-truststore.jks</jvm-options>

 -------------------------------------------------------------------------------------------------------
 [1] https://wsit.dev.java.net/source/browse/*checkout*/wsit/wsit/docs/howto/WSIT_Download_Build_Install.html
 [2] http://java.sun.com/javaee/downloads/index.jsp